 Establishing a fee based on hard surfaces such as roofs, pavement, and asphalt is a more equitable way to charge for stormwater and fund the stormwater projects and initiatives needed to improve stormwater management in Pittsburgh.

-As part of implementing the new stormwater fee, wastewater conveyance rates will decrease since the new stormwater fee will begin to recover the previously included stormwater costs.
+As part of implementing the stormwater fee, wastewater conveyance rates have decreased since the stormwater fee begins to recover the previously included stormwater costs.

 Our sewer system was not built to handle increasing amounts of rain due to climate change, and with much of the city paved over, there is nowhere for the water to go.
 With new stormwater projects under construction and a stormwater strategic plan underway, we are making continuous strides to improve stormwater management in Pittsburgh.
 However, we cannot continue this work without making certain that our rates reflect the need to pay for the construction of stormwater infrastructure.